LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 ```

 This will print the rendered websites HTML to stdout.
-Downloading the assets that this page links to is left as an excercise for the reader.
+Downloading the assets that this page links to is left as an exercise for the reader.

 ## Creating an EPUB

 With the content downloaded, I just hat to put it into an EPUB.
-What little knowledge I had about ebooks was that they're basically a Zip file with some HTML content inside.
+What little knowledge I had about e-books was that they're basically a Zip file with some HTML content inside.
 Surely this can't be too hard.

 I looked at some ready-made tools available on the internet.
-Either their output wasn't nice enough, or they where to clunky, or they did too much.
+Either their output wasn't nice enough, or they were too clunky, or they did too much.
 It might have just been my own curiosity though.

-I started off by looking at how another great online source for ebooks does it: [StandardEbooks](https://standardebooks.org/)
+I started off by looking at how another great online source for e-books does it: [StandardEbooks](https://standardebooks.org/)
 They take publicly available works, digitized for the public and carefully touch them up to professional standards.
-They have a great catalogue and a most importantly, a very detailed guide on Ebook creation, typesetting and some nice tooling.
+They have a great catalogue and a most importantly, a very detailed guide on e-book creation, typesetting and some nice tooling.

 I started by looking through their _extensive_ [manual of style](https://standardebooks.org/manual/) - and immediately decided this was too detailed.
 Their [Step by step guide](https://standardebooks.org/contribute/producing-an-ebook-step-by-step) turned out to be a more appropriate resource.
-Throughout the guide, they use [their own tooling](https://github.com/standardebooks/tools) to perform verious tasks.
+Throughout the guide, they use [their own tooling](https://github.com/standardebooks/tools) to perform various tasks.
 Which got me thinking.

 Going through the guide, it struck me that there was a bunch of manual work involved.
 While I was initially happy to do it _once_ for the one book I really wanted to make, I felt an itch.